Dragonfly Visits – What Do They Mean?

 Bringing in Light and Joy

-The dragonfly not only flies at the “speed of light” but its wings captures the rays of the sun, seemingly making it glow.
+The dragonfly not only flies at the “speed of light” but its wings capture the rays of the sun, seemingly making it glow.
 The lightness of the dragonfly conveys a sense of joy while reminding you to shine your light bright for all to see.

 If the dragonfly is paying you a visit it may be asking you to start bringing some light and joy back into the world.